Introduction: Is the Carnivore Diet Really Safe?

 Final Thoughts: Is It Worth the Risk?

-Our advice?
-Don’t go it alone.
-Speak with a certified nutritionist or doctor, monitor your health closely, and always listen to your body.
+Our advice is simple: don’t go it alone.
+Speak with a certified nutritionist or healthcare professional, monitor your health closely, and listen to your body throughout the process.